 Books can be purchased using your Tartan Card (student I.D.) during the financial aid book charge period, which is typically the week immediately prior to the first day of classes.
 The date is posted at the bottom of the bookstore website.
 Contact the Bursar Office and College Cashier at 937-512-2606 to confirm that your book funding has been made available for use in the bookstore.

 Have additional funds transferred by contacting the Bursar Office and College Cashier at 937-512-2606.
-If the Office of the Bursar informs you your book funds have been exhausted, contact Robin Rucker in Building 10, Room 10444 or by phone at 937-512-2023.
+If the Office of the Bursar informs you your book funds have been exhausted, contact Robin Rucker in the Welcome Center Building 10 at 937-512-3675.

 Yes.
 TAA funded students can accept any scholarship or grant made available to them.